Pence to shun shield at debate: ‘We have yet to hear medical evidence what the plexiglass is for’

 MIke Pence will speak to the camera directly Wednesday night; Kamala Harris will do so from behind a transparent shield.

-The Commission on Presidential Debates had tried to have both vice-presidential candidates surrounded by Plexiglas screens at Wednesday’s debate in Cleveland, one of several responses to the COVID-19 outbreak at the White House.
+The Commission on Presidential Debates had tried to have both vice-presidential candidates surrounded by Plexiglas screens at Wednesday’s debate in Salt Lake City, one of several responses to the COVID-19 outbreak at the White House.

 But Mr. Pence’s team refused to go along and, as a result, will debate without the barrier, CNN reported Tuesday evening, citing “a member of the debate commission.”